Donald Trump and golf: 2024 presidential campaign

 At the presidential debate between Trump and Joe Biden on June 27, 2024, the candidates had a brief open-mic exchange about their golfing abilities.

 On September 15, 2024, during a tour of his course in West Palm Beach, Trump's security detail spotted an armed man, Ryan Wesley Routh, behind a fence.
 The incident is considered to have been the second attempt to assassinate Trump in 2024.
 Security opened fire on Routh, and he fled in a vehicle; he was later captured.

 Second presidency

 Trump began his second term on January 20, 2025.
+He visited his golf clubs 88 times in 2025, amounting to roughly 25 percent of the days during the first year of his second term.

 By July, his expenses for taxpayer-funded golf in his second term had reached $52 million.
-By the end of October, a month into the government shutdown, the total had reached $60.7 million.
+By the end of October, a month into the government shutdown, the total had exceeded $60 million, and by Thanksgiving, it exceeded $70 million.
+By the end of March 2026, it exceeded $100 million.
+Those numbers are from HuffPost analyses.

+The Trump Golf Tracker estimated higher numbers, with taxpayer costs over $110 million by the end of 2025.

+On December 31, 2025, five years into a 50-year lease, the National Links Trust said the Department of the Interior had terminated its lease agreement for three public golf courses in Washington, DC.

+On January 2, 2026, it was reported that Trump planned to renovate the Courses at Andrews, known as the "president’s golf course", at Joint Base Andrews in Maryland, about 15 miles from the White House.
+There was no prior government record of him having played the course, though he had visited the base.

+Trump's public schedule said he planned to golf in Bedminster, New Jersey on May 23, 2026, the day his son, Donald Trump, Jr., intended to marry Bettina Anderson in the Bahamas.
+In advance of the wedding, President Trump canceled the golf trip and said he would instead stay in Washington that day.